thomasjpfan/docker-scaler/docs/service-scale.md

 ## What Now?

-You saw a simple example of a system that automatically scales and de-scales services.
+We just went through a simple example of a system that automatically scales and de-scales services.
 Feel free to add additional metrics and services to this self-adapting system to customize it to your needs.

 Please remove the demo cluster we created and free your resources: